dotnet/docs/docs/csharp/language-reference/attributes/caller-information.md

 |<xref:System.Runtime.CompilerServices.CallerMemberNameAttribute>|Method name or property name of the caller.|`String`|
 | <xref:System.Runtime.CompilerServices.CallerArgumentExpressionAttribute>|String representation of the argument expression.|

 This information helps you write tracing, debugging, and create diagnostic tools.
 The following example shows how to use caller info attributes.
-On each call to the `TraceMessage` method, the caller information is substituted as arguments to the optional parameters.
+On each call to the `TraceMessage` method, the caller information is inserted for the arguments to the optional parameters.

 :::code language="csharp" source="./snippets/CallerInformation.cs" id="CallerFileMemberLine":::